piccolo-orm/piccolo_web/image/app/md/is_async_worthwhile.md

 So there is time for Python to do meaningful work when waiting for a database response.
 The question becomes how much?

 This is dependent on the overhead that asyncio imposes.
-If the asyncio event loop, and associated Python code required to schedule coroutines, is slow - it'll defeat the purpose.
+If the asyncio event loop, and associated Python code required to schedule coroutines, is slow then it'll defeat the purpose.

 Libraries such as uvloop are important in this regard, since they offer a faster event loop implemention, which is still compatible with asyncio.